-Though most visible in language development, the process is not unique to language development, but occurs throughout childhood (and beyond) in connection with many aspects of development of information processing abilities, construction of new ontologies, theory formation, etc. This differs from forms of learning or development that use uniform statistics-based methods for repeatedly finding patterns at different levels of abstraction.
+Though most visible in language development, the process is not unique to language development, but occurs throughout childhood (and beyond) in connection with many aspects of development of information processing abilities, construction of new ontologies, theory formation, etc.

+This differs from forms of learning or development that use uniform statistics-based methods for repeatedly finding patterns at different levels of abstraction.

-Instead, Figure 2 indicates that the genome encodes increasingly abstract and powerful creative mechanisms developed at different stages of evolution, that are "awakened" (a notion used by Kant in [12]) in individuals only when appropriate, so that they can build on what has already been learned or created in a manner that is tailored to the current environment.
+Instead, Figure 2 indicates that the genome encodes increasingly abstract and powerful creative mechanisms developed at different stages of evolution, that are 'awakened' (a notion used by Kant) in individuals only when appropriate, so that they can build on what has already been learned or created in a manner that is tailored to the current environment.

 For example, in young (non-deaf) humans, processes giving sound sequences a syntactic interpretation develop after the child has learnt to produce and to distinguish some of the actual speech sounds used in that location.
-It is a remarkable fact that young humans seem to be able to learn two (or more) languages with different speech sounds and different grammatical structures in parallel.
-However, there must be an upper limit to the number of languages a child can acquire concurrently.

-In social species, the later stages of Figure 2 include mechanisms for discovering non-linguistic ontologies and facts older members of the community have acquired, and incorporating relevant subsets in combination with new individually acquired information.
+In social species, the later stages of Figure 2 include mechanisms for discovering non-linguistic ontologies and facts that older members of the community have acquired, and incorporating relevant subsets in combination with new individually acquired information.

 Instead of merely absorbing the details of what older members have learnt, the young can absorb forms of creative learning, reasoning and representation that older members have found useful and apply them in new environments to produce new results.

 In humans, this has produced spectacular effects, especially in the last few decades.

-The evolved mechanisms for representing and reasoning about

-possibilities, impossibilities and necessities were essential for both perception and use of affordances[9] and for making mathematical discoveries, something statistical learning cannot achieve.
+The evolved mechanisms for representing and reasoning about possibilities, impossibilities and necessities were essential for both perception and use of affordances and for making mathematical discoveries, something statistical learning cannot achieve.